axoflow/axosyslog-core-docs/content/headless/chunk/topic-troubleshooting-unusual-port-number.md

 {{% include-headless "chunk/para-selinux.md" %}}

 By default, SELinux only allows connections to the default syslog ports.
 When you have to use any other port for some reason, sending logs to that port will not work.
-For details on how to fix this issue, see sectionUsing a different portin the blog post titled [Using syslog-ng with SELinux in enforcing mode](https://syslog-ng.com/blog/using-syslog-ng-with-selinux-in-enforcing-mode/).
+For details on how to fix this issue, see section "Using a different port" in the blog post titled [Using syslog-ng with SELinux in enforcing mode](https://syslog-ng.com/blog/using-syslog-ng-with-selinux-in-enforcing-mode/).